Enterprise sustainability software buyer's guide

 14. Customisation & product development

-A glossary of the major global sustainability frameworks is also provided in this whitepaper.
+A glossary of the major global sustainability frameworks is also provided.

 Sustainability software helps turn complex ESG challenges into measurable, manageable, and strategic opportunities.
 As businesses face increasing pressure from investors, regulators, customers, and employees, sustainability software provides the tools to not only comply, but to lead.